micheunderscore/Jobs-Mobile-App/README.md

 - used [BuilderX](https://builderx.io/) for the UI.
 Manual UI positioning = pain.
 - thought many more times before committing to a UI implementation.
 - looked more in-depth into JSX and React Native Community Packages.
+- figured out how to use a search bar to filter flatList results before implementing graphQL.